Outcomes4Me Secures $21M in Funding Learn more >>

 Radiation therapy is often recommended after surgery, especially following a lumpectomy.
 Think of it as a safety net.
 Its purpose is to destroy any microscopic cancer cells that might have been left behind in the breast tissue.
 By targeting these remaining cells, radiation therapy helps lower the risk of the cancer returning in the same breast, which is known as a local recurrence.
 The treatment itself is typically given in daily sessions over several weeks.
 While the schedule can feel like a commitment, the goal is to give you the best possible long-term outcome.
 Your radiation oncologist will talk with you about the specific plan, including the type and duration of treatment that makes the most sense for you.

-Understanding hormonal therapy
+How does hormonal therapy work?

 If your pathology report shows that your cancer is hormone receptor-positive (ER-positive or PR-positive), your doctor will likely talk to you about hormonal therapy.
 This type of treatment is very effective for cancers that use hormones like estrogen to grow.
 It works by either lowering the amount of estrogen in your body or by blocking it from reaching the cancer cells.
 Unlike chemotherapy, hormonal therapy is a targeted treatment that usually comes in the form of a daily pill.
 It’s a long-term commitment, often lasting for five to ten years after your initial treatment, but it plays a huge role in reducing the risk of the cancer coming back.